Vitamin B1 (Thiamine) Test – Full Guide for Deficiency, Causes, Symptoms & Normal Ranges

 Sample Type and Test Information

-• Sample Type: Plasma (blood)
+Sample Type: Plasma (blood)

-• Tube Used: EDTA Whole Blood tube
+Tube Used: EDTA whole blood tube

-Results are generally available within 24–48 hours.
+Blood collection follows standard procedures, and results are typically available within 24–48 hours.

 Test Preparation